AGRICULTURE

-There is currently un-forecasted Ionospheric activity present at G3 (strong) levels, today, the 23rd of April 2023.
+There is currently un-forecasted Ionospheric activity present at G3 (strong) levels, today, the 23rd of March 2023.
 The ionosphere is expected to remain active for several hours before decreasing.
 The area of impact is predicted to be poleward of 50 degrees Geomagnetic Latitude.

 Terrastar information with regard to heightened ionospheric activity in equatorial and polar regions remains as below.